-A floody light usually makes the foreground so bright that it dazzles us, reducing our night vision so we can't see dimly lit objects in the distance.
-Torch enthusiasts call this "back-glare".
+A floody light can make the foreground so bright that it dazzles us, which affects our night vision so we can't see dimly lit objects in the distance.
+Torch enthusiasts call this "back glare".

 A "throwy" beam is a narrow, concentrated beam that shines a long way.
-You can see far, and there's no back-glare, but you won't see anything outside of the beam because there's no light to support peripheral vision.
+You can see far, and there's no back glare, but you won't see anything outside of the beam because there's no light to support your peripheral vision.

-A narrow beam like this makes it difficult to find things in the dark and also gives the sensation of "tunnel-vision" which some people find uncomfortable, a bit like motion sickness.
+A narrow beam like this makes it difficult to locate things in the dark, and also gives the sensation of "tunnel vision" which some people find uncomfortable, a bit like motion sickness.

 A hybrid "hot-spot-and-spill" beam overcomes this problem, allowing you to see far AND wide at the same time: